Emma Frost: House of M

-When the Scarlet Witch changes reality into one where mutants are the dominant species ruled by the House of M, Emma Frost is a child therapist (one of her clients being Franklin Richards who was traumatized after his family died in a spaceship crash) and married to Scott Summers, a pilot.
+An alternate version of Emma Frost appears in the House of M storyline.
+The Scarlet Witch changes reality into one where mutants are the dominant species ruled by the House of M, Emma Frost is a child therapist (one of her clients being Franklin Richards who was traumatized after his family died in a spaceship crash) and married to Scott Summers, a pilot.
 She is later sought after by Wolverine and reminded of the true reality by Layla Miller.
 Along with other "reawakened" heroes, she leads a confrontation against the House of M in an attempt to restore reality.
 Only those heroes shielded by Doctor Strange's magic and Emma's telepathy remembered the events of House of M after reality was restored.

 Marvel Adventures

-Emma Frost appears in Marvel Adventures Spider-Man #53 as the best friend of mutant Sophia Sanduval, also known as Chat, and mostly uses her powers for personal gains.
+An alternate version of Emma Frost appears in Marvel Adventures Spider-Man.
+She is the best friend of mutant Sophia Sanduval, also known as Chat, and mostly uses her powers for personal gains.
 She is also one of the few people who knows Peter Parker's identity as Spider-Man and grows interested in him.
-She uses her telepathic powers and briefly takes on the alias "The Silencer" to see what Peter is capable of.
+She uses her telepathic powers and takes on the alias The Silencer to see what Peter is capable of.
 Chat begins dating Peter afterward.
 After Chat discovers Emma's schemes, Chat seeks Spider-Man's help, leading to a confrontation between him and Emma.
 Eventually, Emma confesses her crush on Peter, which she began to have after first looking into his mind and realizing his earnest heroic beliefs and motives.
 She also reveals that she had caused everything in an attempt to break him and Chat up, feeling that she could neither date Peter while he was with Chat, nor could she spend time with Chat like she used to.
 By breaking them up, Emma hoped she could at least reclaim Chat's friendship.
 She makes up with Chat, who still believes her to be good, and allows herself to be arrested, while Peter and Chat go on a date.
+Upon getting out of prison, she joins the Blonde Phantom Detective Agency.

 Marvel Noir

-In the Marvel Noir universe, Emma is the warden of Genosha Bay, a 1930s prison where the world's most dangerous sociopaths are held without trial or due process.
-As a nod to the risque nature of the mainstream White Queen and the Hellfire Club, this version of Emma has a bondage fetish, relishing being tied up during a prison break and telling her captor "tighter please".
+An alternate version of Emma Frost appears in Marvel Noir universe.
+She is the warden of Genosha Bay, a 1930s prison where the world's most dangerous sociopaths are held without trial or due process.
+As a nod to the risque nature of the mainstream White Queen and the Hellfire Club, this version of Emma has a bondage fetish, relishing being tied up during a prison break and telling her captor "tighter please."

 New Exiles

-After the New Exiles land on the world of warring empires, they encounter Dame Emma Frost, head of Britain's Department X and founder of Force-X. Emma uses a wheelchair in this reality as well.
+An alternate version of Emma Frost appears in the New Exiles.
+She is the head of Britain's Department X and founder of Force-X. Emma Frost uses a wheelchair in this reality as well.